 Features and equipment

 ADT uses a mixture of proprietary and third-party equipment, that’s all high quality and meets or exceeds current industry standards.
-We’ve been frustrated with the company’s slow movement to adopt the latest tech (its doorbell camera wasn’t released until last year), but ADT is catching up.
+We’ve been frustrated with the company’s slow movement to adopt the latest tech, but ADT is catching up.

-Most of ADT’s smart home products are available through its Pulse packages, which feature wireless equipment.
+ADT’s smart home products are available through its Command Tier III package, which features wireless equipment.
 That means you can enjoy the benefits of a fully integrated smart security system whether you own your home or rent an apartment.
-We like this flexibility that makes high-quality home security (and the latest smart home tech) accessible to people who don’t have a mortgage.
+We like this flexibility; it makes high-quality home security (and the latest smart home tech) accessible to people who don’t have a mortgage.

 Warranty and service plan